Esocietyhere/rit/README.md

 ```

 Then, you can use the `rit deploy -b [BRANCH_NAME]` command to deploy to the specified branch.
 If you don't specify a branch, it will default to `main`.

+## Credits

+Credits to [SolarHorizon](https://github.com/solarhorizon) for writing the remodel library.

+## License

+Aftman is available under the terms of the MIT license.
+See <https://opensource.org/licenses/MIT> or [LICENSE](LICENSE) for details.